wa0x6e/Fresque/README.md

 		 - Failed Jobs    : 0

-Remember that you can use the global options (-s, -p etc …) with any command
+Remember that you can use the global options (-s, etc …) with any command

 	$ fresque stop -c /path/to/my-config.ini -s 192.168.1.26